idaholab/MontePy/doc/source/starting.rst

 .. note::

   MontePy does not check if the geometry definition is "rational".
-  It doesn't check for being finite, existant (having any volumen at all), or being infinite.
+  It doesn't check for being finite, existant (having any volume at all), or being infinite.
   Nor does it check for overlapping geometry.

 Setting and Modifying Geometry